Convert 26 C To Fahrenheit

 Q: Why are there two different temperature scales?

 A: Historical reasons largely account for the coexistence of Celsius and Fahrenheit.
-Fahrenheit was widely adopted before Celsius became the preferred scale in most of the world.
+But fahrenheit was widely adopted before Celsius became the preferred scale in most of the world.
 While efforts have been made to globally standardize on Celsius, the entrenched use of Fahrenheit in some regions means both scales continue to be relevant.

 Q: Are there any online tools or calculators to help with conversions?